HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 part_number: II
 chapter_number: 5
 title: Third Parties
-description: Third Parties chapter of the 2019 Web Almanac covering data of what third parties are used, what they are used for, performance impacts and privacy impacts
+description: Third Parties chapter of the 2019 Web Almanac covering data of what third parties are used, what they are used for, performance impacts and privacy impacts.
 authors: [patrickhulce]
 reviewers: [zcorpan, obto, jasti]
 discuss: 1760
-published: 2019-11-04T12:00:00+00:00:00
+published: 2019-11-11T00:00:00.000Z
 last_updated: 2019-11-07T21:46:11.000Z
 ---